Quick Take

 What Eats the Conure?

 The conure’s primary predators include hawks, eagles, owls, snakes, jaguars, ocelots, monkeys, and bats.
-Conures forage on the ground, which makes them vulnerable to attacks; they prefer to eat in flocks, lessening their chance of being eaten by hungry predators.
+Conures forage on the ground, which makes them vulnerable to attacks; they prefer to eat in flocks, reducing their chance of being eaten by predators.
 These parakeets are constantly alert and quickly fly away at the first sign of trouble.
 However, they will fight using their beaks as weapons if they can’t get away.

 Reproduction, Young, and Molting